elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 ## Common architectures cont.

 - **Multi-Persona Debate**: Multiple agents with different personas debate to reach a consensus or decision
-- Different agents coud have totally opposite personas (ex. optimist vs pessimist)
+- Different agents coud have totally __opposite personas__ (ex. optimist vs pessimist)
-- The input goes through all agents, then they generate their own answers
+- The input goes through all agents, then they generate their __own answers__
-- The weigthing of different personas can differ and could be learned as well
+- The __weighting__ of different personas can differ and could be learned as well
-- Final answer is aggregated from all agents' answers by the controller agent
+- Final answer is __aggregated__ from all agents' answers by the controller agent

 ## Common architectures cont.